lindsayjaacks/Indian-Nutrient-Databank-INDB-/README.md

 6. Excel file called ‘recipes_servingsize.xlsx'

 This contains the serving sizes for recipes from the dataset mentioned in #4.

-7. Excel file called ‘USDA_nrf.xlsx’

-This contains the information on nutrient retention factors from the USDA Table of Nutrient Retention Factors, Release 6 (2007): https://data.nal.usda.gov/dataset/usda-table-nutrient-retention-factors-release-6-2007.
-The USDA nutrient retention factors database has information on % retention, based on food types, for micronutrients for a range of cooking methods such as baking, broiling, and boiling.
-For the calculation of nutrient retention for INDB, the raw food ingredients were matched to the most commonly practiced cooking methods in Indian recipes.

 There are 2 information files: